-On request another run of my Test Automation for Microsoft D365 Business Central online course.
-As off 26th of June , 2023, in another series of six sessions (approx. 120 minutes) Luc will introduce you into the world of BC test automation.
+Welcome to the overview page of my Test Automation for Microsoft D365 Business Central online course.
+We will start with the next run as off 6th of November, 2023, in another series of six sessions (approx. 120 minutes) Luc will introduce you into the world of BC test automation.

 Session 1 – The Basics

 In this first, introductory session Luc will give an overview of what test automation in BC is about.
 He will show you the technology behind all this – the 5 pillars of the Testability Framework – and will talk about what, why and when of test automation.
 A first step will be made into automating tests discussing the basic structure of a test, the design pattern that goes with it and a simple method to get it coded.